Africa

 4-6 plantains (ripe but not past ripe, peeled and cut into bite-sized cubes)

-1-2 tsp Cayenne pepper or ½ teaspoon of red-pepper
+1-2 teaspoon Cayenne pepper or ½ teaspoon of red-pepper

 Palm oil or vegetable oil to fry

-Toss plantain and spice mixture together in a bowl.
+Toss plantains and spice mixture together in a bowl.

-Drain plantains on paper towels and keep in warmed oven until all the plantains are fried.
+Drain plantains on paper towels and keep in a warm oven until all the plantains are fried.

 *Tip: Don’t fry them all at once; they should not touch each other while frying.